hturner/conf-management-proposal/out/conference-management-proposal.md

  - [ ] Costs

 -->
-The availability of Steph to take on the work is key.
-If for some reason she was unable to conduct the work, it is likely that we would be able to recruit an alternative developer given funding in place.
-Depending on the exact circumstances we may need to bring in another satRdays organizer to provide input on the particular needs of satRdays.
-In terms of useR! organizers there is a much wider pool we could draw from if additional help were necessary on that side.
+Locke Data will be responsible for the successful delivery of this project.
+Locke Data anticipate using freelancers on a third of the work for the project.
+If more work needs to be done by freelancers, then the time to recruit people could cause delays.

 It is possible that some obstacle would be meet in attempting to set up a particular CMS.
 If this could not be overcome, this would simply eliminate the CMS from the evaluation.
 Since we have a good set of candidates, we are confident that at least one can be selected as suitable CMS for useR! and satRdays, even if it does not implement everything on our wish list.

 The main cost is associated with the time setting up each CMS and developing the selected CMS.
 We would prioritise the four candidates, so that if the evaluation phase took longer than expected, we could consider at least three candidates.
-If the development phase takes longer than expected this could run into the handover time, if necessary passing some of the set up cost onto organizers of the next useR! and satRdays.
+If the development phase takes longer than expected this could run into the handover time, if necessary passing more of the conference-specific setup onto organizers of the next useR! and satRdays.
 The proposed timeline aims to handover in July, when useR!
 2017 will only just have taken place.
-Thus a delay of one or even two months could be accommodated with minimal effect on the organisation of the next conference.
+Thus a delay of one or even two months could be accommodated with minimal effect on the organization of the next conference.